Breast Cancer and Sexuality Treatment (BREAST Study)

 Participation is open to women who:

 - Have a history of breast cancer, and at least 3 months have passed since the end of active cancer treatment (e.g. chemotherapy or radiation).
-The program involves daily homework and exercises, so we recommend that women wait until their treatment schedules have stabilized.
+Eligibility extends to women with metastatic breast cancer who do not anticipate any change in their cancer therapy for the duration of the study (8 months) at the time of enrolment.
+The treatment program involves daily homework and exercises, so we recommend that women wait until their treatment schedules have stabilized.

 - Experience difficulties with sexual desire, sexual arousal, sexual distress and/or genital pain